 - Interference control (resistance to distraction): This is what it sounds like.
 The person with prefrontal lesions or dysregulation will demonstrate deficits in resisting environmental events interfering with tasks at hand.
 This person would be unable to resist paying attention to irrelevant information, including information from their own body states.

-- Edge: a link or communication pathway between two nodes in the network.
-Axons are the links between neurons.
+- Edge: a link or connection pathway between two given nodes in the network.
+In neuroscience, the edge represents the functional connection between two brain regions.
+Structurally, the white matter fiber tracks are the links between between brain areas.

 - Provincial hubs: hub regions which are highly connected within one module.